-Item F.3 of the FAQs states that Eligible Lenders are expected to apply their own underwriting standards in evaluating the financial condition and creditworthiness of a potential borrower, and that an Eligible Lender may require additional information and documentation in making this evaluation and will ultimately determine whether an Eligible Borrower is approved for a Main Street loan in light of these considerations.
+Item F.3 of the FAQs states that Eligible Lenders are expected to apply their own underwriting standards in evaluating the financial condition and creditw orthiness of a potential borrower, and that an Eligible Lender may require additional information and documentation in making this evaluation and will ultimately determine whether an Eligible Borrower is approved for a Main Street loan in light of these considerations.

-- Retaining Employees.
-Each Eligible Borrower that participates in any Main Street facility must make commercially reasonable efforts to maintain its payroll and retain its employees during the time the loan is outstanding. - Termination.
-The SPV will cease purchasing participations in Eligible Loans no later than 30 September 2020, unless the Federal Reserve Board and the Treasury Department extend the facilities.
+- e.
+Retaining Employees.
+Each Eligible Borrow er that participates in any Main Street facility must make commercially reasonable efforts to maintain its payroll and retain its employees during the time the loan is outstanding. - f.
+Termination.
+The SPV will cease purchasing participations in Eligible Loans no later than 31 December 2020, unless the Federal Reserve Board and the Treasury Department extend the facilities.
 The Federal Reserve will continue to fund the SPV after such date until the SPV's underlying assets mature or are sold.